uuk0/PyBytecodeManipulator/ASSEMBLY.md

 # TODOs
-- float, list / tuple / set / map construction
+- list / tuple / set / map construction
   - CREATE \<type> '(' {\<expr>} ')' \['->' \<target>] where type can be list, tuple, set and dict
   - COMPREHENSION \<type> \['\<' \<capture locals> '>'] \<source> '{' \<code> '}' where type can be list, tuple, set, dict, generator and async generator; YIELD statements for emitting to the outside
 - can we use offsets as labels in JUMP's? (offsets in assembly instruction and bytecode instructions?)